mqtthiqs/at-doc/docs/modules/control.md

 * _Delaying_ introduces a delay between the movement of **Value** and that of the destination,
 * _Looping_ allows to partially or completely repeat previous movements, and acts like a delay feedback, not on audio but on modulation.

-Keep in mind that like all parameters in Atelier, the **Value** slider can itself be modulated, and that this modulation itself is polyadic (see [Modulations](../atelier/modulation.md)). _Control_ can therefore be used as a filter for modulation signals, to smoothen, delay or loop them.
+Keep in mind that like all parameters in _Atelier_, the **Value** slider can itself be modulated, and that this modulation itself is polyadic (see [Modulations](../atelier/modulation.md)). _Control_ can therefore be used as a filter for modulation signals, to smoothen, delay or loop them.

 ---